PeterDekkers/chip-battery-status/README.md

 # C.H.I.P. battery status for xfce4 desktop

-A simple script to display battery percentage on the xfce4 desktop on NextThing.co's C.H.I.P.
+A simple script to display battery percentage on the xfce4 desktop of NextThing.co's C.H.I.P.

 Works nicely with PocketC.H.I.P.